DanielZFLiu/loyalty-program/README.md

 The goal of this course project is to familiarize ourselves with the above stack, as well as the process of designing/implementing from the grounds up.

+The code here was hosted on GitHub and then uploaded to Markus.
+This is the repository: https://github.com/DanielZFLiu/loyalty-program.git

 Notice: due to usage of shadcn ui, code within src/components/ui were not written by us.

 To run the project locally, you have to separately initialize both backend and frontend.